dillonhafer/wildcard/README.md

 #### Our second step will be to allow authorized users to search by multiple fields.

 This one gets a little more complicated.
 Seeing that the current user can search by different fields depending on his roles, we need a way to retrieve those authorized fields.
-That way an authorized user may search by a record's name *OR* asset_id, while an unauthorized user only the name field.
+That way an authorized user may search by a record's `name` *OR* `asset_id`, while an unauthorized user only the `name` field.

 In our search controller we have an action that responds with JSON for our autocomplete api to use: